11 Places To See In Amritsar To Spend A Magical Time In The Golden City

 Hall Bazaar

-Hall Bazaar is the perfect market destination where you will find the famous Punjabi juttis, dupattas, phulkaris, and Pakistani suits.
+Hall Bazaar is the perfect market destination to add to your travel itinerary for places to explore in Amritsar.
+In this popular market, you will find the famous Punjabi juttis, dupattas, phulkaris, and Pakistani suits.
 This is also the perfect place to indulge in some local eateries, as Amritsar truly has the most amazing food, which is one of the reasons that motivates people to visit the city.

 Timings: 9 AM - 7 PM